highfidelity/hifi-docs-grav-content/02.create-and-explore/13.archives/09.create-a-tablet-app/docs.md

 ---
 >>>>> gemstoneApp.js will be a [client script](https://wiki.highfidelity.com/wiki/Script_Types_Overview) running on your High Fidelity Interface.

-### Step 2: Start designing your app’s UI in HTML/CSS
+#### Step 2: Start designing your app’s UI in HTML/CSS

 You can design UI elements in the Tablet UI framework like how you do when designing a web application.
-You can write in HTML/CSS/js.
+You can write this in HTML/CSS/js.

 You want to keep in mind that the tablet screen dimensions are **480 x 720**, and this factors in for buttons sizes for small screens, text readability etc.